Lenoftawa/RP/README.md

 - existing Node Operators with idle ETH to add minipools and
 - Node Operators with EB16s to bond-reduce.

 ETH-only LEB8s should attract more staked ETH.
-However, unless the commission rate is lower than 14%, there would be an incentive for under-collateralised Node Operators to exist and re-enter resulting in a huge churn and no incentive for new Node Operators to stake RPL at all.
+However, unless the commission rate is lower than 14%, there would be an incentive for under-collateralised Node Operators to exits and re-enter resulting in a huge churn and no incentive for new Node Operators to stake RPL at all.
 To remedy this, the commission rate for new operators would be set lower and a bonus in ETH available in proportion to RPL held.
 For implementation reasons, the base commission will be distributed directly from consensus rewards, while the ETH bonus will be distributed from the Smoothing Pool via the rewards tree calculation.
 A positive side effect of the reduced commission is that rETH holders may pay a slightly lower overall commission.

 While the commision distribution should help reduce the imbalance between Node operator supply and rETH demand, it does not solve the RPL value concern.
 The incentive to 'top-up' has hit a tipping point where few Node Operators are able or inclined to do so.
 Some Node Operators have chosen to switch to EB16s while others have exited minipools in order to receive RPL rewards.
 In extrme cases Node Operators have exited their nodes all-together